How to Overcome Feelings of Helplessness

 • Exercise, since it helps regulate the chemicals in our brain in ways that boost our mood and motivation as well as our strength and stamina.

-• Good sleep, eating, and hydration habits.
+• Good eating and nutrition habits.

 • Grounding and relaxation practices (e.g., yoga, meditation, or deep breathing).